 The park is named after Luke Edward Wright, American governor-general of the Philippines (1904-1906).

 Built in 1908, The Mansion on Leonard Wood Road housed a succession of American governor-generals.
 It is located just across Wright Park.

-It is now utilized as the official residence of the Philippine President in the summer capital.
+It is now utilized as the official residence of the Philippine President in the summer capital and designed look great and be comfortable with the best furniture and even blinds from services as selectblinds canada and others.
 The Baguio Guide app contains more information about this Baguio attraction such as where they got the inspiration for its wrought iron gates.